Dokker24/YGoreloe/README.md

 # YGoreloe
 ![Screenrecorder-2024-01-31-16-13-12-78](https://github.com/Dokker24/YGoreloe/assets/142105218/334b1a48-0b8f-4f3c-9d31-0c3dd558d86b)

-🌟**YGoreloe** is an app created to help teachers with their difficult work.💫 In the app,
+🌟**YGoreloe** is an app created to help teachers with their difficult work.
+It keeps track of you, what lesson you have now and where you need to go.💫 In the app,
 • you can create a list of your lessons,
 • set the time,
 • mark events,